reservoirinvest/nse/README.md

 # Objectives

-1. Perpare for NSE morning naked trades
+1. Perpare for morning naked trades
 2. Prepare set of utilities that could be common to NSE and SNP
 3. Fully independent of IBKR, with ability to hook to IBKR when needed
 4. Class (OOP) based with stock and option bots

+## Left at
+- _order.ipynb. update ibfuncs.py with `place_nakeds()` function, to cater to both snp and nse.
+- snp.py.
+Struggling to run async `IB().getMktData()` for price, iv.

 # Rules

 ## Symbols
 -------
 a.
 Every valid symbol should have at least one order in the system
 b.
-Symbol without an underlying position should have one naked order
+A Symbol without an underlying position should have one naked order
 c.
-Underlying positions should have two options
+An Underlying position should have two options:
    - i.
 For Put shorts: a Covered Call sell and a Protective Put buy position
    - ii.
 For Call Shorts:  a Covered Put sell and a Protective Call buy position    \n

 d.
-Missing opitons should be available as orders
+Put and Call buys without underlying positions are `orphaned`.
+They should have closing orders.

 ## Orchestrator
 ------------